Inlufexer/Rideshare-Project/README.md

 ## Favorite Parts of Program

 I am very proud of my station class.
 It took the most work by far.
-The method that I am most proud of is staiton's sendPassengers.
+The method that I am most proud of is station's sendPassengers.
 It took a while to figure out how to loop through the passengers and assign them to the correct car.
 Station was also where I encountered the most challenges.